-- to obtain reasonable assurance about whether the Financial Report as a whole is free from material misstatement, whether due to fraud or error; and - to issue an Auditor's Report that includes our opinion.
+- to obtain reasonable assurance about whether each of the Financial Reports as a whole are free from material misstatement, whether due to fraud or error; and - to issue an Auditor's Report that includes our opinions.

 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Australian Auditing Standards and International Standards on Auditing will always detect a material misstatement when it exists.